 - Suspicious bruises, scratches or other injuries

 The lessons teens learn today about respect, healthy relationships, and what is right or wrong will carry over into their future relationships.
-Therefore, it's important to talk with your teen about what does and doesn't constitute a healthy relationship.
+It's important to talk with your teen now about what does and doesn't constitute a healthy relationship.

 With your support, your teen can emerge into a sexually responsible adult.
 Be honest and speak from the heart.
-Don't be discouraged if your teen doesn't seem interested in what you have to say about sex.
-Say it anyway.
-Studies show that teens whose parents talk openly about sex are more responsible in their sexual behavior.
+If your teen doesn't seem interested in what you have to say about sex, say it anyway.
+He or she is probably listening.